manorrock/assistant/ROADMAP.md

       response area
 - [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
 - [ ] Refactor NetBeans plugin to use the CoreAssistant directly
-- [ ] Add a CLI wrapper script (and shell completions) for commong coding prompts
-- [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
 - [ ] Fix duplicate dependency declaration in impl POM (api dependency)
 - [ ] Remove usage of deprecated LlmConfiguration in LlmCommand and OllamaCommand
 - [ ] Fix unchecked cast in CsvTransformationTool